Kanchan Nagar Union: Geography

+History

-Many freedom fighters were martyred during this liberation in the village.
-To facilitate administrative work in the year 3, then the administrator Kanchan Nagar Union was two villages Kanchanpur and Manikpur was formed with two villages Kanchan Nagar Union was formed.
+Many freedom fighters were martyred during liberation in the village.
+Kanchan Nagar Union was formed by the merger of Kanchanpur and Manikpur villages.

 Currently there are three small villages in Kanchan Nagar Union Parishad.
 There are three traditions with the name of Kanchan Nagar Union, where most of the villages of North Kanchan Nagar village were dominated by the Buddhists.
 Hindu, Muslim and Buddhist people floated in this village.

+Culture

-There is a Hindu temple in the middle village of Kanchan Nagar, the name of this temple is Kanchan Nath Temple.
-Many say that this village is named after his name Kanchan Nagar.
-No one can say the exact information.
+Kanchan Nath is a Hindu temple that sits in the middle village of Kanchan Nagar.

-The Name of Center mosque of this Union is Rustum Fakir Jame Mosque.
-It's a historical Mosque of this Area.
+Rustum Fakir Jame Mosque is the central mosque.
 It's also known as Gayebi Mosjid.

+The village has an ashram center.

+The village has a tea garden, rubber garden, forest garden and forest office.